lkoepsel/Labs_10C_Class/README.md

 **Note: ./Library and ./examples will be maintained identical to the AVR_C versions**

 * examples - contains code demonstrating how to use specific functions in the Library
-* Labs - lab content for each class
+* *Labs* - lab content for each class
-* Library - Arduino Standard C Library, specific Arduino functions rewritten in Standard C such as analogRead(), analogWrite(), digitalRead(), and pinMode()
+* *Library* - Arduino Standard C Library, specific Arduino functions rewritten in Standard C such as analogRead(), analogWrite(), digitalRead(), and pinMode()
+* *templates* - template directories for each of the lab execises.
+This directory must be duplicated to be used and called *dev*. **This directory is tracked by git and could be over-written in the next clone operation.**
+* *dev* - the student's version of the templates directory, where the students will make changes to the lab files. **This directory is not tracked by git and won't be overwritten.**

 ## Getting Started
 1. Clone this repository to your system: